 This is such a delicious snack!
 All you need to do is to deseed the date and insert a piece of nut in it.
-This combination works best on sweeter, juicer date varieties like Medjool, Zahidi, and Khudri.
-You can use any nut of your choice – almonds, cashews, walnuts etc. I usually make a box full of these and store in the fridge for my midnight cravings.
+This combination works best with sweeter, juicer dates varieties like Medjool, Zahidi, and Khudri.
+You can use any nut of your choice – almonds, cashews, walnuts, etc. I usually make a box of these and store them in the fridge for my midnight cravings.
 A simple and healthy snack for breastfeeding moms.

 Mother nature provides us with its choicest collection of fruits every season.
 Living in a tropical climate like India we have such a huge variety to choose from.
 I do a weekly grocery haul and stock up with locally available seasonal fruits.
 Fruits are easy snacks on the go too.